q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

                 print(f"Accuracy: {round(pred.mean() * 100, 4)}%")
 ```

 Alright folks, this is the train method.
-I hope you are not scared with the size.
+I hope you are not scared of the size.
 Some major steps:
 * Check if the dataset is trainable or not
 * Start a timer(or should we start timer after making batches)